 Design Ethnographic Living Labs for Future Urban Mobility – A Human Approach (AHA II) is a project run by researchers from Halmstad University along with Volvo Cars, Skånetrafiken, Västtrafik, and the cities of Helsingborg and Gothenburg, with Helsingborgshem also involved in the Helsingborg work.
 The project is financed by the innovation programme Drive Sweden to try out new ways to engage people in the design process for tomorrow’s transport solutions.
 So ask yourself, what solutions would work for you?

-We are now looking for people who would like to participate in the project, please contact firstname.lastname@example.org
+Visit the project website for more information.
+We are now looking for people who would like to participate in the project, so please contact email@example.com if you’re interested.

 Picture: Credits to Katalin Osz, Volvo Cars